DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-02-deferring-offers-iteration-3.md

 ## Updating the timeline when deferring an offer

-When an offer has been deferred, we show it as an event in the timeline
+When an offer has been deferred, we show it as an event in the timeline.

 {{ appFigure({
   image: {